 Only a few miles from Cardiff, Penarth has been a magnet for holiday makers and day visitors for more than a century.
 Its Victorian and Edwardian founders created a resort of great elegance and beauty and their legacy is an attractive, bustling town of charm and character.
 With its superb parks, beautiful seafront gardens, Esplanade and Pier, Penarth is justifiably known as the Garden By The Sea.

 Overlooking the Esplanade are the impressive Italian Gardens, while Windsor Gardens and Alexandra Park offer an inviting combination of winding pathways, quiet corners and landscaped areas.
 From the Esplanade an attractive coastal path leads out to Lavernock Point.

-The largest town in the Vale of Glamorgan, Barry has a proud history and has undergone a multi-million pound overhaul in recent years to help create an even more memorable future.
+The largest town in the Vale of Glamorgan and Wales, Barry has a proud history and has undergone a multi-million pound overhaul in recent years to help create an even more memorable future.

 No visit to the area would be complete without a trip to Barry Island, with its beaches and fun for all the family.
 Both Barry and Barry Island were featured in the BBC comedy 'Gavin and Stacey', so try and spot the slots arcade where Nessa worked or Gavin and Smithy's local pub!

 To the west of Barry Island you'll find the quiet, relaxed atmosphere of The Knap, with its gardens and lake to the west beyond the old harbour, while nearby Porthkerry Country Park has 220 acres of green countryside and woodland to explore.

 Please use www.visitthevale.com for further information.